Using TypeScript with the GraphQL API

 npm install @graphql-codegen/client-preset @graphql-codegen/typescript @graphql-codegen/typescript-react-apollo @graphql-codegen/typescript-resolvers

-1. Once successfully installed, update the file, codegen.ts in the root of your project as follows:
+1. Once successfully installed, update the new file, codegen.ts in the root of your project as follows:

 codegen.ts